 6.2.
-Assignments
+Quizzes

-There will be a total of six (6) equally weighted assignments throughout the semester.
-All six assignments will count towards your final grade.
-Late assignments/quizzes will not be accepted.
-You are responsible for following the instructions on how and by when to submit each assignment.
-Failure to submit by the due date and time will result in a grade of zero.
+There will be a total of eight (8) equally weighted quizzes throughout the semester.
+All eight quizzes will count towards your final grade.
+Late quizzes will not be accepted.
+You are responsible for following the instructions on how and by when to complete each quiz.
+Failure to complete by the due date and time will result in a grade of zero.